MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/operational-fitness-review.md

 The _nonfunctional_ requirements, in contrast, relate to properties such as the service's [availability](../../checklist/availability.md), [resiliency](../../resiliency/index.md), and [scalability](../../checklist/scalability.md).
 These properties differ from the functional requirements because they don't directly affect the final function of any particular feature in the service.
 However, nonfunctional requirements do relate to the performance and continuity of the service.

 Some nonfunctional requirements can be specified in terms of a service-level agreement (SLA).
 For service continuity, as an example, an availability requirement for the service can be expressed as a percentage: "Available 99.99% of the time".
-Other nonfunctional requirements may be more difficult to define and may change as production needs evolve.
+Other nonfunctional requirements might be more difficult to define and might change as production needs evolve.
 For example, a consumer-oriented service might face unanticipated throughput requirements after a surge of popularity.

 > [!NOTE]
 > Requirements for resiliency are explored in more depth in [Designing reliable Azure applications](../../reliability/index.md#define-requirements).
 That article includes explanations of concepts like recovery-point objective (RPO), recovery-time objective (RTO), SLA, and others.